 These requirements are mandated under the Credit Card Act of 2009.
 Its intent is to prevent teenagers and young adults from running up credit card debts they can’t pay back.
 So, if you’re under 21 and have the income or a co-signer, you have a number of credit card options to help you begin building credit.

 As student credit cards are limited to those enrolled in college, you can choose a traditional credit card designed for people with limited credit.
 An alternative would be a secured credit card.
-They’re easier to get than secured credit cards, and typically don’t come with any fees.
+They’re easier to get than unsecured credit cards, and typically don’t come with any fees.
 But you will have to put down a security deposit to open the account.
 The amount of the deposit determines your credit limit and is fully refundable when you close the account in good standing.

 Here are some good high school credit cards: